-- ☐ There is a difference of current greater than 2.5 amps between any one of the 4 individual amplifiers.
-This could occur as a result of a blown or faulty power module, or a blown fuse; replace as appropriate (see Section 7, Service & Support). - ☐ There is too much total current-power foldback will occur above maximum total amperage of 65 amps due to some malfunction.
-For antenna mismatch check for arcing and moisture.
+- □ There is a difference of current greater than 2.5 amps between any one of the 4 individual amplifiers.
+This could occur as a result of a blown or faulty power module, or a blown fuse; replace as appropriate (see Section 7, Service & Support). - □ There is too much total current-power foldback will occur above maximum total amperage of 35 amps due to antenna mismatch.
+Examine the antenna for arcing and moisture.
 Also, check output power for proper current; the RF detection circuit could malfunction causing an overcurrent situation.